How Much Does It Cost to Ship a 70 Pounds Package? (2026)

 - Compare at least three services for your top destination zones.

-- Set default and fallback shipping rules for this weight class.
+- Set a default service and a fallback carrier for this weight class, in writing.

-- Use tracking updates to reduce support friction.
+- Use tracking updates to reduce back-and-forth with buyers.

 - Review claims and late deliveries monthly.